justinmeiners/efficient-programming-with-components/10_binary_counter.md

 for members, then you overwrite all the work with an assignment.

 I think it is very beautiful.
-We could compete with Steve Jobs for elegance of our design[^alex-joke].
+We could compete with Steve Jobs for elegance of our design[^alex-apple-joke].

+**Exercise:** If you are familiar with [numerical analysis][numerics],
+    whenever you sum up large number you don't really want to add small quantities to big quantities.
+    Bad things happen to the errors[^errors].
+    Use this code to write a sum function for arrays of `double`.

+**Exercise:** Rewrite `min_element` using this code (just `min_element`, don't worry about second best).

+**Exercise:**  If you want to implement [merge sort][merge-sort] you can use exactly the same device, since merge is associative.
+The idea with merge sort, is you only want to merge lists if they are roughly the same length and this helps you do it (see Chapter 12).
+    Write the associtative binary operation `merge` which can combine two sorted arrays into a sorted array.

+**Exercise:** When we become grownups we learn about advanced data structures, such as [binomial forest][binomial].
+They use the same idea.
+Learn about this data structure and try to figure out where
+    the counter could be used.

-[^alex-joke]: Alex: Maybe we should make it in China.
+[^alex-apple-joke]: Alex: Maybe we should make it in China.
     That's a necessary prerequisite for beautiful design.
     [Designed in Cupertino][designed-by-apple], assembled in China.
     So let's try to assemble our machine in Palo Alto.